What is Gilmour Space Technologies?

 QIC

-QIC is a leading long-term specialist manager in alternatives offering infrastructure, real estate, private capital, liquid strategies and multi-asset investments, headquartered in Brisbane, Australia.
+QIC is a leading long-term specialist manager in alternatives, offering infrastructure, real estate, and private capital investments to support large-scale industrial growth.

 Blackbird Ventures

-Blackbird is an Australian venture capital firm that partners with founders at the very beginning of their journey, supporting them through every stage of their company's life.
+Blackbird is a prominent Australian venture capital firm that partners with ambitious founders to supercharge the growth of transformative technology companies.

 Main Sequence Ventures

-Main Sequence is a venture capital firm focused on deeptech, collaborating with inventors who leverage their scientific expertise to create transformative industries and address significant global challenges.
+Main Sequence is a deeptech-focused venture capital firm that collaborates with scientific inventors to accelerate the development of industries addressing global challenges.

 What's next for Gilmour Space Technologies?